- 18 July 2019 – correction in the example where only compute is considered for vNUMA

 - Provides the in-guest application the opportunity for optimal self-configuration.

-There are always exceptions to ‘Rules of Thumb’ so let’s explore yours in the comments section below.
+There are always exceptions to these guidelines, so let’s explore yours in the comments section below.